aharonium/opensiddur.org/posts/posts/memorial-prayer-for-when-there-is-no-minyan_(isaac-seligman.baer_2013-08-11).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-be bound in the bond of life in the Garden of Eden, along with all other righteous and pious people, sheltered beneath the shade of Your wings.
-Amen, and amen.
+be bound in the bond of life in the Garden of Eden, along with all other righteous and pious people, sheltered beneath the shade of Your wings. <em>Amen</em>, and <em>amen</em>.
 </td></tr>
 </tbody></table>